It hardly needs to be said that 2020 has been a year unlike any other.

 Side Note: the search term ‘sourdough starter’ saw a dramatic increase in search intent, up from 22,000 estimated searches* in April 2019 to 355,000 estimated searches* in April 2020 – a huge 1,514% jump!

 And the city who were the most keen to learn how to make sourdough starter?
 Bristol!

-Flapjacks are a classic snack that appeal to all ages.
+A Simple Flapjack Recipe is a classic snack that appeals to all ages.
 And with only 4 ingredients in a traditional flapjack recipe, they’re not that hard to make either.
-The slow release from the porridge oats make them ideal for keeping those energy levels up!
+The slow release from the porridge oats makes them ideal for keeping those energy levels up!

 Shortbread is a popular Scottish biscuit that is enjoyed throughout the whole of the UK.
 As it can be made with only 3 ingredients (flour, butter and sugar), it’s was the perfect lockdown bake to make.

 Probably the most indulgent bake on the list, chocolate cake definitely hits the spot when looking for a tasty baking treat.
 Of course, as Easter also happened during this period, chocolate related recipes often peak during this time of year – but estimated search volume* increased by a multiple of over 4 in 2020 as more people turned to baking to fill their day.

 Liana’s Kitchen grants you permission to reuse, host, or repost the graphics and images from this article.
 When doing so, I ask that you kindly attribute me by linking to Liana’s Kitchen or this page.
 If you want to get in touch with me about any aspect of this data, please feel free to do so here.

 * To learn more about how Ahrefs gather their data, please visit their website.